 Out of the Country" means either you live outside the United States (and Puerto Rico) and your main place of work is outside the United States (and Puerto Rico), or you are engaged in active military duty outside the United States and Puerto Rico.
 If you qualify as being "out of the country" you will still be eligible for a tax extension -- even if you are physically present in the United States (or Puerto Rico) on the regular due date of your return.

-What if I am an “Out of the Country” tax filer?
-If, on the original due date of your return, you are out of the country and you're a US Citizen or resident, you are allowed 2 extra months to file your return and pay any amount due without officially requesting a tax extension from the IRS.
-For a calendar year return, the extended deadline would be June 15th.
+If, on the original due date of your return, you are out of the country and you're a US Citizen or resident, you are automatically allowed 2 extra months to file your return and pay any amount due without officially requesting a tax extension from the IRS.
+For a calendar year return, the extended deadline would be June 15.
+If you want to request an additional 4-month extension (moving your deadline to October 15), FileLater can help you e-file Form 4868.
 FileLater will ask if you are an "out of the country" filer as part of our online application process, and we'll handle the necessary changes when we e-file your tax extension.
-According to the IRS, certain taxpayers who are out of the country can request a discretionary 2-month additional extension of time to file their return.
-To request this additional extension, you must send the IRS a letter explaining the reasons why you need the extra 2 months.
-Mail your letter to the IRS by the extended deadline (June 15) Note that you will not receive any notification from the IRS unless your extension request is denied.
+According to the IRS, certain taxpayers who are out of the country can request a discretionary 2-month additional extension of time to file their return (moving the deadline to December 15).
+To request this extra extension, you must send the IRS a letter explaining the reasons why you need the extra 2 months.
+Mail your letter to the IRS by the extended deadline (October 15).
+Note that you will not receive any notification from the IRS unless your extension request is denied

 State regulations on tax extensions vary from state-to-state.
 Please visit our State Tax Extensions Center for detailed instructions for each state.